arunimabishen/data-science-practice/README.md

 # Data Analytics Repository

-This repository contains my journey and practice work in **Data Analytics using Python** It includes fundamental Python concepts, data analysis libraries, and hands-on mini projects.
+This repository contains my journey and practice work in **Data Analytics using Python** It includes fundamental Python concepts, data analysis libraries, and hands-on mini projects

 ---